 The Benefits of Drinking Coffee Before and After Working Out, According to Experts

 Performance fuel or exercise saboteur?
-Here’s what sports specialists and research say about timing your coffee and workouts.
+Here's what sport specialists and research say about timing your coffee and workouts.

 The question is, are any of these ideas a good idea?
-According to experts, there are benefits to all of those approaches, but also a few pitfalls to keep in mind, too.
-Before you visit your favorite barista, here's what you should know.
+According to experts, there are benefits to all of those approaches, but also a few pitfalls to bear in mind, too.
+Before you visit your favourite barista, here's what you should know.

-When using caffeine from coffee correctly, it can decrease perceived effort during exercise, which often allows you to work out harder, according to Kacie Vavrek, R.D., specialist in sports nutrition at The Ohio State University Wexner Medical Center.
+When using caffeine from coffee correctly, it can decrease perceived effort during exercise, which often allows you to work out harder, according to Kacie Vavrek, RD, specialist in sport nutrition at The Ohio State University Wexner Medical Center.